UAE allows federal entities to establish development funds -state news agency | Law-Order

 - United Arab Emirates

-The United Arab Emirates will allow government entities to create their own development funds, the state news agency said on Tuesday.
+The United Arab Emirates will allow government entities to create their own development funds, the state news agency said on Tuesday, citing an announcement by Dubai's ruler and prime minister Sheikh Mohammed Mohammed bin Rashid Al Maktoum.

-The goal of the policy is to increase the productivity and flexibility of government work, the agency added citing an announcement by Prime Minister Sheikh Mohammed Mohammed bin Rashid Al Maktoum, who is also the Ruler of Dubai.
+The goal of the policy is to increase the productivity and flexibility of government work, the agency said.
+During the meeting the government also approved a request to begin testing self-driving cars on the country's roads, becoming the first country in the Middle East and the second worldwide to adopt the procedure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)